 Obtaining a zoning variance in Millville

-To obtain a zoning variance in Millville, you need to apply one and your application must be accepted by the Zoning Board at a zoning board meeting following a hearing on the matter.
+To obtain a zoning variance in Millville, you need to apply for one and your application must be accepted by the Zoning Board at a zoning board meeting following a hearing on the matter.
 If you are a corporation or LLC, you must be represented by an attorney at the meeting.

 Once the Zoning Office gives you your hearing date in writing, you will need to give nearby property owners notice of your application for a zoning variance 10 days or more before the zoning board meeting.
 You also must publish a Legal Notice of your zoning variance application in the Daily Journal 10 days or more before the zoning board meeting.
 You will also need to be up to date on all taxes for your application before a variance can be heard by the Zoning Board.